 - Credit Requirments: Strong credit is needed to qualify for most 5% and 10% down programs.
 A minimum 700 or higher credit score for the 5% down payment option.
 Buyers with a 10% down payment must have a credit score above 660.

 - Mortgage Payment Reserves: Most conventional and Jumbo loans will require some “payment reserves” or savings leftover after your mortgage has closed.
-One month of payment reserves should equal one mortgage payment, includes taxes, insurance, and any homeowner’s assessments.
+One month of payment reserves should equal one mortgage payment, including taxes, insurance, and any homeowner’s assessments.
 Jumbo program reserve requirements may vary from 3 months of reserves to 12 + months of reserves for higher loans over $2mil.
-Loan amount, credit profile and property states are some of the determining factors on the exact amount needed.
+Loan amount, credit profile, and property states are some of the determining factors on the exact amount needed.
 Retirement accounts that are not liquid can satisfy this requirement.

 - Paperwork & Documentation: Borrowers will need to document all income and assets in order to qualify for the Jumbo programs above.
-This includes the previous (2) years of tax returns and/or W’2, plus previous (3) months bank statements, retirement statements, etc, to document sufficient assets.
+This includes the previous (2) years of tax returns and/or W’2, plus previous (3) months’ bank statements, retirement statements, etc. to document sufficient assets.

-- Mortgage Insurance: Regardless if you choose a single or combo loan structure, nearly all the Jumbo programs do not require monthly mortgage insurance, or more commonly known as “PMI”
+- Mortgage Insurance: Regardless if you choose a single or combo loan structure, nearly all the Jumbo programs do not require monthly mortgage insurance, more commonly known as “PMI”

 - Home Type: The home type must be a single-family home, townhome or approved condo.
 Lot loans, acreage, manufactured, or commercial loans are not permitted under this program.
 Please read the details about special Jumbo construction financing here.
 This is for buyers that choose to build on their own land and does not include a new construction spec home that is built, financed and sold to you by a new home builder.